10 Ways Meth Destroys Your Body

 5. Meth Is Bad For Your Skin

 Using meth can lead to delusions and psychosis that may cause you to pick at your skin compulsively.
-Over time, you can expect to develop open sores and scarring.
+Over time, you can expect to develop meth sores (open sores from meth use) and scarring.
 These wounds also have the potential to become infected.
 In addition, meth use causes skin to age faster and become rough in texture.

 6. Meth Damages Your Lungs